notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The Diesel [schema in depth guide] reviews all the options for database schema in greater details.
 All we need to know for the purpose of the guide is...

->infer_schema! is a macro provided by diesel_codegen when you have enabled the feature for one or more database backends.
+> infer_schema! is a macro provided by diesel_codegen when you have enabled the
+> feature for one or more database backends.
-The macro will establish a database connection at compile time, query for a list of all the tables, and generate infer_table_from_schema! for each one. infer_schema will skip any table names which start with __.
+> The macro will establish a database connection at compile time,
+> query for a list of all the tables,
+> and generate infer_table_from_schema! for each one.
+> infer_schema will skip any table names which start with __.

 Using `infer_schema!` will give us some implicit benefits later in development, but it's also very easy to get started with, which is why we're using it here.

-To enable this feature, we must create the file `src/schema.rs'
+To enable this feature, we must create the file `src/schema.rs`

 ```rust
 // Inside `src/schema.rs`